Supposeduck30/NeuralNetwork2.0/README.md

 2. Download the script
 - If you have git installed, run: git clone https://github.com/Supposeduck30/xor-neural-network.git
-- Or, click the green code button and press "download zip, and then extract it
+- Or, click the green code button and press "download zip", and then extract it

 3. Inside of the directory, open the file named "NeuralNetwork.py"